Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

     | `Tizen.Pims.Calendar.CalendarViews.UpdatedInfo` | This view has properties to use when identifying record changes depending on the version. |
     | `Tizen.Pims.Calendar.CalendarViews.Extended` | This view has the key/value properties to add extended data. |

 - The calendar service uses a version system.
 Whenever modifications are made in the database, the version number is increased.
 If sync applications, such as Google or Facebook, sync at version 13 and try to sync again every 1 minute, they want to get the changes from version 14 to the current version.
-To get the current version, use the `Version` property of the [Tizen.Pims.Calendar.CalendarDatabase](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class.
+To get the current version, use the `Version` property of the [Tizen.Pims.Calendar.CalendarDatabase](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class.
 You can retrieve the modified record list with the `GetChangesByVersion()` method.

-    ```
+    ```csharp
     var manager = new CalendarManager();

     int version;